virot/powershellYK/Docs/Commands/Register-YubikeyUVFingerprint.md

 # Register-YubikeyUVFingerprint

 ## SYNOPSIS
-Register a new fingerprint on the yubikey Bio.
+Register a new fingerprint on the YubiKey Bio.

 ## SYNTAX